Is Seoul Safe? A Tourist's Guide to Safety and Security

 Is Seoul Safe to Travel to Right Now?

-As of 2024, Seoul remains a very safe destination for tourists.
-According to data from Numbeo, Seoul’s crime index stands at 24.23, and its safety index is 75.77, reflecting a city where both locals and tourists can feel secure.
+As of 2026, Seoul remains a very safe destination for tourists.
+According to data from Numbeo, Seoul has a crime index of 23.5 and a safety index of 76.5.
+Numbeo also reports a daytime safety index of 83.9 and a nighttime safety index of 66.8.
 The South Korean capital boasts one of the lowest crime rates in the world for a city of its size, with violent crime being extremely rare.

 Most crimes in Seoul are non-violent, with pickpocketing and petty theft being the most common incidents, often occurring in crowded places like markets or festivals.
 However, the police in Seoul are highly responsive, and the city is well-equipped with surveillance cameras in public areas, ensuring public safety.
 For updated statistics, visit Numbeo.